De Blasio’s plan to make city’s elite high schools more diverse meets opposition, criticism

 "Yesterday's policy was the last straw!" said John Chan, president of the Coalition of Asian-Americans for Civil Rights, or CAACR, in a fiery speech on Monday afternoon, translated from Chinese, his native language.

-His organization had gathered dozens of mostly Asian community leaders to protest Mayor Bill De Blasio's proposal to change the way prospective students are admitted into the eight elite public high schools.
+His organization had gathered dozens of mostly Asian community leaders to protest Mayor Bill de Blasio's proposal to change the way prospective students are admitted into the eight elite public high schools.
 Asian New Yorkers, according to CAACR and the city, have the highest yield of applicants.

-Mayor De Blasio unveiled a new admission plan on Friday afternoon, which some criticized as being released when few people were watching.
+Mayor de Blasio unveiled a new admission plan on Friday afternoon, which some criticized as being released when few people were watching.
 The mayor's rollout also came without consultation with the Asian community, its leaders said.
 They were further critical because the mayor's proposal is scheduled for a vote on Wednesday in Albany, before many people with a stake in the process can weigh in.

 But weigh in people did at the impromptu news conference on Monday, before a packed room of Asian community leaders and activists.

-"[De Blasio] took our money," said Chan, the Asian civil rights leader, through a translator, "instead of helping us out."
+"[De Blasio] took our money instead of helping us out," Asian civil rights leader Chan said through a translator.

 His was the first of at least a dozen speeches, all of which expressed negative feelings, ranging from disgust to disappointment to outrage.